 Results.
 In the Results section, include the rationale or design of the experiments as well as the results; reserve interpretation of the results for the Discussion section.
 Present the results as concisely as possible.

 Discussion.
 The Discussion section should provide an interpretation of the results in relation to previously published work and to the experimental system at hand.
 It must not contain extensive repetition of the Results section or reiteration of the introduction.
+In short papers, the Results and Discussion sections may be combined.

 Acknowledgments.
 The source of any financial support received for the work being published must be specified in the Acknowledgments section.